bernhardAxonIvy/doc/README.md

 - Uncheck the **Sketchy** checkbox to avoid the pencil-like drawing style
 - Copy and paste your content between your editor and Sketchviz
-- Refer to the dot images in the engine documentation for reference
+- Refer to the dot images in the Axon Ivy documentation for reference
 - standardize formats
   - always quote numbers
   - keep number formats consistent